FDPMonitor/fdp-monitor-privacy/terms.md

 ## Subscriptions

-FDP Monitor is available via auto-renewable subscription: monthly ($1.99) or yearly ($19.99).
-Each subscription includes a 7-day free trial.
+FDP Monitor is available via auto-renewable subscription: monthly ($1.99).
+Subscription includes a 7-day free trial.
 After the trial period, the subscription activates automatically.
 The subscription unlocks full access on all devices signed in under the same Apple ID.
-Subscriptions auto-renew unless cancelled at least 24 hours before the end of the current period.
-Manage or cancel subscriptions in Settings → Apple ID → Subscriptions.
+Subscription auto-renew unless cancelled at least 24 hours before the end of the current period.
+Manage or cancel subscription in Settings → Apple ID → Subscriptions.
 The Developer cannot manage subscriptions made through the App Store.

 ## Copyright